ViklaSail/StaticCodeAssignmentCheck/test/tasks.md

 requirement1: when cloning repository to another folder, flle links need to be updated accordingly.
 Requirement2: when copying or pushing files to a web site, file links need to keep working.

+6. Task: Experiment with Hello World Setup for GitLab
+7. Task: Setting up ATOM and learning to install packages ( PlantUml)